 Register to Consign

-All consignors are required to pre-register and choose a drop off time.
+All consignors are required to pre-register and choose a drop off time when registration opens beginning one month prior to the sale.

 Schedule Drop Off

 Consign 10 or more items with us and you can attend the consignor presale.
-No children, strollers or wagons are allowed.
+No children, strollers or wagons are allowed at presales.

-Kidz Klozet consignors receive 60% of their sales with no additional fees.
-Volunteers that work one 4 hour shift receive an additional 5% of their sales, and those who volunteer two or more 4-hour shifts will receive an additional 10% of their sales.
+Kidz Klozet consignors receive 60% of their sales with NO additional fees.
+Volunteers that work ONE (4) hour shift receive an additional 5% of their sales (65%) and shop early.
+Volunteers that work TWO or more (4) hour shifts will receive an additional 10% of their sales (70%) and shop first.

 Have larger items but can't wait for dropoff to bring them?

 Early drop off is available for large items if needed.
-Contact us for scheduling.
+Email us for scheduling at email@example.com

 When do I know how much money I made at the Kidz Klozet consignment sale?